-The Total OPEB Liability was determined by an actuarial valuation as of December 31, 2017, using the following actuarial methods and assumptions:
+The Total OPEB Liability was determined by an actuarial valuation as of December 31, 2019, using the following actuarial methods and assumptions:

-Actuarial Valuation Date December 31, 2017 Cost Method Entry Age Normal

-Inflation 3.00%

-Salary Increases Varies by Service

-Investment Rate of Return 6.50%

-(net of investment expense, including inflation)

-8.00% for fiscal year 2018, decreasing 0.75% each year to fiscal year 2022, then decreasing 0.5% to the ultimate rate of 4.5% in fiscal year 2023

-Asset Valuation Method Fair Value
+Actuarial Valuation Date Cost Method Inflation December 31, 2019 Entry Age Normal 2.50% Salary Increases Varies by Service Investment Rate of Return 6.50% (net of investment expense, including inflation) Healthcare Cost Trend Rates 8.00% for fiscal year 2020, decreasing 0.75% each year to fiscal year 2024, then decreasing 0.5% to the ultimate rate of 4.5% in fiscal year 2025 Asset Valuation Method Fair Value

-For all employees, mortality rates were based on the RP-2000 combined health mortality tables with fully generational mortality improvements using scale AA.
+For all employees, mortality rates were based on the RP-2000 combined health mortality tables with fully generational mortality improvements using scale AA, with rates for female members increased by a factor of 1.04.

-The information included in the report is based on the actuarial valuation performed as of December 31, 2017.
+The information included in the report is based on the actuarial valuation performed as of December 31, 2019.
 Actuarial valuations of the total OPEB liability are required to be completed every two years for the Trust.
 The total OPEB liability is required to be based on update calculations to roll-forward amounts from the most recent actuarial valuation for fiscal year-ends when an actuarial valuation is not performed.
-The next valuation date is December 31, 2019.
+The next valuation date is December 31, 2021.